 not required because TCA and phenol have anesthetic properties and AHA

 Chemical Peels we use at our clinic:

 Chemical peels are for everyone.
 Whether your skin is dry, oily, combination , or even sensitive, there is a chemical peel treatment that will work for you.

 Chemical peels are safe and effective in improving and preventing most skin conditions:

 Our skin naturally exfoliates, gently shedding dead skin cells so subtly that most of us don’t even notice.
 However, as we age, this process tends to slow, resulting in a dull complexion.

 Chemical peels speed up the exfoliation process, encouraging cell turnover that leaves the skin looking fresh and healthy.
-The results is exfoliation after a treatment, often seen in the form of peeling or flaking that lasts a couple days.
-Ingredients in the peel solution are also working to create new cells that unction properly, not only visibly improving the skin, but correcting from within.
+The result is exfoliation after a treatment, often seen in the form of peeling or flaking that lasts a couple of days.
+Ingredients in the peel solution are also working to create new cells that function properly, not only visibly improving the skin but correcting from within.

-A phenol or TCA peel can result in tingling or throbbing, reddened skin, a crust or scab, and significant swelling that lasts, depending on the strength of the peel used, about a week.
+A phenol or TCA peel can result in tingling or throbbing, reddened skin, a crust or scab, and significant swelling that lasts depending on the strength of the peel used, about a week.
 With a phenol peel, eyes may be swollen shut at first, and the patient may be put on a liquid diet and advised to keep talking to a minimum.
 Any tape used is removed after a day or two.
-AHA peels can cause temporary stinging, redness and irritation, as well as flaking or crusting.
-After a chemical peel, it is essential that the skin be protected from the sun.
+AHA peels can cause temporary stinging, redness, and irritation, as well as flaking or crusting.
+After a chemical peel, the skin must be protected from the sun.

 6747 Kingery Hwy